gdherbert/arc_utils/README.md

 ### What is this repository for? ###
-* A collection of (mostly) arcpy related utilities for use within ArcGIS (ArcCatalog/ArcMap).
+* A collection of (mostly) arcpy related utilities for use within ArcGIS (ArcCatalog/ArcMap) and Python 2.7.
+Going forward, this repo will be compatible with ArcGIS Pro (Python 3) as well.

 ### How do I get set up? ###